KutumelaP/imagekit-auth-server/admin_dashboard/README.md

-# 🏪 Admin Dashboard - Mzansi Marketplace
+# 🏪 Admin Dashboard - OmniaSA

 ## **📋 Overview**

-A comprehensive admin dashboard for managing the Mzansi Marketplace platform.
+A comprehensive admin dashboard for managing the OmniaSA platform.
 Built with Flutter for web/desktop, providing powerful tools for platform administration, seller management, and financial oversight.

 ## **🚀 Features**